sirn/fanboi2/README.rst

 Please make sure that test coverage is 100% and everything passed.
 It's also a good idea to open a bug ticket for feature you want to implement before starting.

+We have development IRC channel at `irc.freenode.net #fanboi <irc://irc.freenode.net/#fanboi>`.
+Although if you want to submit patch anonymously you can also create git patch and post it to support thread in `support thread <https://fanboi.ch/lounge/1/>`_ as well.

 License
 -------